 Attribute Fields

 Product attributes in Makaira are stored as nested arrays, organized by data type.
-This structure enables flexible filtering and faceted search.
+This structure enables flexible filtering and faceted search across product variants.

 Attribute Types